toncarton/price_engine/README.md

             TCT_PERSONS:                 Number of handlers needed to move all the items
             TCT_ADDRESSES:               Array of the addresses provided on the order form
             TCT_ITEMS:                   Array of items provided on the order form
-            TCT_DISTANCE:                Total distance for the transportation
+            TCT_DISTANCE:                Total distance  for the transportation in (metre)
-            TCT_CAPACITY:                Total volume occupied by the items
+            TCT_CAPACITY:                Total volume occupied by the items in (cubic metre)
             TCT_HANDLING_DURATION:       Handling time computed in (seconds)
             TCT_TRANSPORTATION_DURATION: Transportation time computed in (seconds)
 ```